 The award bodes well for whistleblowers who go to the CFTC, a relatively small agency whose whistleblower program generally gets little attention.
 Given the agency’s extensive regulatory portfolio, which includes the derivatives market, large awards can be expected when a whistleblower provides critical information and assistance in major enforcement actions.
 Libor settlements are one example.

-The record-setting whistleblower award will encourage more whistleblowers to step forward, particularly high-level company insiders with detailed knowledge of corporate wrongdoing who weigh the risks of losing their highly paid careers with the benefits of blowing the whistle.
+The record whistleblower reward will encourage more whistleblowers to step forward, particularly high-level company insiders with detailed knowledge of corporate wrongdoing who weigh the risks of losing their highly paid careers with the benefits of blowing the whistle.
 The CFTC has shown it will make large awards when its enforcement actions are huge.

-The CFTC award is nearly twice the largest award given out by the SEC whistleblower program.
+The CFTC’s record-setting award is nearly twice the SEC’s largest whistleblower award given out under the Dodd-Frank Act.
 Last year, the SEC awarded $114 million to a whistleblower who alerted the SEC and another agency of wrongdoing and “provided substantial, ongoing assistance that proved critical to the success of the actions,” the SEC said.

-Before this award, the CFTC’s largest award was for $30 million.
-It has awarded over $300 million to whistleblowers, including this recent award.
+Before this award, the CFTC’s biggest whistleblower payout was $30 million.
+CFTC whistleblower awards total more than $300 million, including this recent award.

 The CFTC whistleblower award amount was based on US recoveries as well as those by an unnamed foreign regulator.
 However, CFTC Commissioner Dawn Stump opposed the CFTC’s decision to base part of the whistleblower award on recoveries by a foreign regulator.

-Phillips & Cohen partner Erika Kelton disagreed with Stump’s position.
+Phillips & Cohen partner Erika Kelton, who represents whistleblowers in the US as well as in other countries, disagreed with Stump’s position.

 “I think Commissioner’s Stump’s dissent is based on a misunderstanding of the Dodd-Frank Act, which makes ‘related case’ awards – including those brought by foreign regulators – mandatory, not discretionary,” Kelton said.
 “While the rules use the term ‘may,’ that language doesn’t obviate the mandatory language used in the law itself which created the CFTC whistleblower program.